Wandalen/wTools/module/alias/fundamental_data_type/Readme.md

 println!( "x : {}", x.0 );
 ```

-### Basic use-case. :: single with derives and attributes.
+### Basic use-case :: single with derives and attributes.

 It's possible to define attributes as well as derives.